Small Laundry Room Ideas

 Small laundry room makeovers don't have to be major, just consider the layout of your appliances.
 A stackable washer and dryer or an all-in-one machine leaves open space for vertical shelving, narrow storage towers, wall-mounted ironing boards, flip-down drying racks, and/or drop-down utility tables.

 Or, opt for a pair of front-loading appliances that provide flattop surfaces, allowing you to set down laundry supplies as well as carryalls and trash containers for corralling stuff pulled from pockets and lint traps.
 Front-loading appliances also free up space that can accommodate a stretch of countertop for folding clothes and as a landing spot for laundry baskets.

 On the wall above your appliances, install track systems that run to the ceiling and support vented shelves that hold bins, baskets, and lazy Susan turntables that house everything from detergents and stain sticks to sewing kits and hobby supplies.
 If you like to store necessities behind closed doors, hang a pair of upper kitchen cabinets above the washer and dryer.

-If you have extra floor space, move in a repurposed chest of drawers, a bookcase, or a console table that provides storage below and a work surface up top.
+Narrow laundry room ideas can be tricky, but if you have extra floor space, move in a repurposed chest of drawers, a bookcase, or a console table that provides storage below and a work surface up top.